Keeping Safe as an Interpreter During the COVID-19 Pandemic

 - Don’t touch any common-use furniture or surfaces.
 When checking in, do not touch the reception desk, don’t touch waiting room tables or chairs, do not touch anything in the exam room.

 - Don’t touch your face with unwashed hands.
 Touching your nose, eyes, and mouth with unwashed hands is the easiest way to spread COVID-19.

 - Bring tissues with you to your appointment so that you are able to cover coughs, sneezes, or touch your face without worrying about transmitting COVID-19.

 - Do not bring drinks or food with you to appointments.
 These containers carry the germs of wherever they are put down.

 - Don’t treat patients as if they are dangerous.
 In these scary times, having compassion for a patient can help them feel respected and more hopeful.[ii]

 How to protect the people you live with from COVID-19

-Not only do interpreters need to think about stopping transmission and infection in hospitals, but they also need to make sure that they are protecting their families or the people they live with when they return home from an appointment.
+Not only do interpreters need to think about stopping transmission and infection in hospitals, but they also need to make sure that they are protecting their families.
+People the interpreter return home to from an appointment are susceptible to exposure.